KDE/digikam-doc/light_table/lighttable_overview.rst

 Of course, the usual edit actions work from the light table directly using :menuselection:`File --> Edit...` :kbd:`F4`.
 This open current selected preview canvas in **Image Editor**.

 All image information from the main window right sidebar is available for each of the two previews in the light table.
+The Light Table **Left Sidebar** is dedicated to the **Left Pane**, and the **Right Sidebar** for the **Right Pane**.
 This makes it easy to link visual differences to exposure data for example.

 In the lower right corner of each pane there you find a built-in panning action (crossed arrows).
 Click on it and keep the left mouse button pressed to pan across the image (with **Synchrone** mode, both images will show the same viewing point).